eaglerock1337/marks.dev/site/code.md

 ## more code

-Here's some random snippets for now until I get more coding projects going.
+I plan on showcasing more coding projects here, but for now, take a look at my [GitHub](https://github.com/eaglerock1337) page or check some random snippets below.

 > [!TIP]
 > Hold your phone sideways for this one.